mmodin/shiny-gcloud/README.md

 ```shell
 sudo apt-get -y install r-base git libcurl4-openssl-dev libssl-dev libxml2-dev
 ```
 4. Install R-packages.
 The only package you actually need is `shiny`.
 The demo example that comes with the Shiny server installation requires `rmarkdown`.
-I personally use `data.table` for tables and `plotly` for graphing.
+I personally use `data.table` for tables and `plotly` for graphing both of which have many dependencies that will have to be installed - this will most likely take a few minutes to finish.

 ```shell
 sudo su - \